 - 2 tsp kosher salt or to taste

-- 2 cups diced no-salt-added canned tomatoes
+- 2 cups diced tomatoes no-salt-added if canned

 - ¾ cup heavy 35% or whipping cream